oblac/jodd-site/doc/madvoc/9+setup.md

   builds action path from various read elements.
 Reads interceptor information as well.
 Creates `ActionConfig` as a result.
 * `ActionPathMapper` - lookups `ActionConfig` from action path and request method.
-It also deals with supplement actions and reverse action mapping.
+It also deals with reverse action mapping.
 * `ActionPathRewriter` - allows action path (i.e. url) rewriting.
   Invoked before action lookup.
 * `ActionsManager` - manager for all actions.
 Used for actions